antoinejeanrenaud/flexwinn/README.md

 ```

 <img src="man/figures/README-example_6-1.png" width="100%" /> The plates
 are displayed, the correction applied is displayed.
-The time series
+We have set the
+plates here to coincide perfectly with the plates boundaries.
+The time
-displayed here is different than with the flexwinn function because
+series displayed here is different than with the flexwinn function
-there is an additional step before detrending.
+because there is an additional step before detrending.